TechVisionn/tech-parent/sprints/sprint-4.md

 </p>

 <div align="center">
-  In this sprint we have the challenge of connecting with the Visiona API to consume the time series and display the data in the front-end when clicking on the field.
+  In this sprint, we have the challenge of implementing improvements to the system interface and correcting the dates in the time series.
 </div>

 <span id="goals">

 ## :dart: Sprint Goals
 The requirements (both customer and educational institution) covered for the first sprint are:
-- **RF 03:** Connect and consume the Visiona Vegetation Index Time Series API.
-- **RF 04:** The API query must return a time series for each area queried.
+- **RF 15:** Front-end (user experience) UX/UI improvements
-- **RF 05:** Save the consumed/queried time series in the database.
+- **RF 16:** Adjust recent dates in the time series according to the API
-- **RF 10:** Develop a button to select the plot and return the time series of vegetation indices in graphic form.
-- **RF 11:** Privacy Create login and user registration with terms of use (LGPD).
-- **RF 13:** The vegetation index time series must be presented using previously pre-defined dates.
-- **RF 14:** Display all plots of land in the state of São Paulo.
+- **RF 17:** Implementation of 2 LGPD themes in the back-end
+- **RF 18:** Improvement in system performance

 <br>